mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/small-environment/index.md

 ## Minimal Kommander installation

-The YAML file that is used to install a minimal configuration of Kommander contains the bare minimum setup that allows you to deploy applications, access the DKP UI, create and attach clusters.
+The YAML file that is used to install a minimal configuration of Kommander contains the bare minimum setup that allows you to deploy applications, and access the DKP UI.
 It does **NOT** include applications for cost monitoring, logging, alerting, object storage, etc.

-In this YAML file you can find commented lines, that correspond to all platform applications which would be included in a normal Kommander setup.
-Since these lines are commented, they are not taken into account during installation.
-If you want to test an additional platform application, you can enable it individually to be installed by uncommenting the corresponding line in the YAML file.
+In this YAML file you can find the lines that correspond to all platform applications which would be included in a normal Kommander setup.
+Applications that have `enabled` set to `false` are not taken into account during installation.
+If you want to test an additional application, you can enable it individually to be installed by setting `enabled` to `true` on the corresponding line in the YAML file.

+For example, if you want to enable the logging stack, set `enabled` to `true` for `grafana-logging`, `grafana-loki`, `logging-operator` and `minio-operator`.
+Note that depending on the size of your cluster, enabling several platform applications could exhaust your cluster’s resources.

 <p class="message--important"><strong>IMPORTANT: </strong>Some applications depend on other applications to work properly.
 Refer to the <a href="../../workspaces/applications/platform-applications/platform-application-dependencies/">dependencies documentation</a> to find out which other applications you need to enable to test the target application.</p>

-For example, if you want to test Grafana to allow monitoring, remove the pound sign preceding `grafana-logging: null`.
-Since Grafana depends on Loki, you also have to remove the pound preceding `grafana-loki: null` and `minio-operator: null`.
-Note that depending on the size of your cluster, enabling several platform applications could exhaust your cluster’s resources.

-1. Initialize your Kommander installation and name it `kommander.minimal`:
+1. Initialize your Kommander installation and name it `kommander_minimal.yaml`:

     ```bash
     dkp install kommander --init --kubeconfig=<cluster-kubeconfig>.conf -oyaml > kommander_minimal.yaml